paion-data/wilhelm/README.md

 >
 > The new font above was inspired by the Zeph fonts invented by
 > [the Loeb Classical Library in Harvard University](https://www.hup.harvard.edu/series/loeb-classical-library), who publishes Ancient Greek and Latin original texts
 > I've been enjoying reading since I was a college student.
 >
 > The Zeph fonts are based on 'Porson' Greek
 > [according to the information provided by Harvard University Press](https://www.loebclassics.com/page/logo) (HUP).
 But
 > the Zeph* fonts themselves seem to be custom commissions for HUP for use in Loeb books, which means the fonts are
 > close-sourced[^1].
 >
 > The closest font I found, thus, is the [GFS Porson for Ancient Greek](https://www.oocities.org/greekfonts/) which ended up being the Greek font I use
 > for the flash cards in this project

-### Why Do I Decide to Scale Project Wilhelm?
+### Why Do I Decide to Scale Project Wilhelm

 Right after, I began to realize I could simply throw Quizlet to trash.
 I deleted my Quizlet account and relied solely on Wilhelm.
 I was happy that I found a lot more pleasure studying languages with Wilhelm than I did on Quizlet.